MatthewGerber/raspberry-py/docs/robotic-arm.md

 Due to the symmetry of the design, DoFs 1 and 2 comprise the same parts as 3 and 4.
 These two pairs provide rotation and elevation at each end of the arm, leaving the pincher to sit on top.

-# Parts:  Print Times/Costs and Photos
+# Parts:  Print Times/Costs and Images

 The table below shows the arm parts with estimated print times and materials from the Cura slicer and costs based on $20 per 1000 grams ($0.02 per gram) of filament